 Research to Prevent Blindness

-RPB provides funding to only 50 Departments of Ophthalmology nationwide.
+RPB provides funding to less 50 Departments of Ophthalmology nationwide.
+We are currently one of only five RPB Unrestricted grant holders in the state and the only one in the SUNY system.
 In 1998, SUNY Upstate Medical University became part of the recognized few to receive funding from RPB.
-Since that time, RPB has provided SUNY Upstate Medical University's Department of Ophthalmology with more than $2.1 million in funding.
+Since that time, RPB has provided SUNY Upstate Medical University's Department of Ophthalmology with more than $2.9 million in funding.
 Included in this funding is:

 - Senior Scientific Award to Robert B. Barlow, PhD (2004)